Bobby Kotick: Litigation

+California Department of Fair Employment and Housing lawsuit against Activision Blizzard

 In July 2021, the California Department of Fair Employment and Housing (DFEH) announced it had filed a lawsuit against Activision Blizzard due to allegations of workplace misconduct and discrimination by several employees.
 Kotick was not named in the suit.
 In October 2021, Kotick asked the Activision Blizzard board to cut his salary to the lowest amount allowed by California law, and not to receive any bonuses or be granted any equity amid lawsuits against the company.

-In November 2021, an article from The Wall Street Journal asserted that Kotick had been aware of the past allegations, and had protected an employee who sexually harassed from being fired.
-The article also asserted that Kotick had threatened to kill an assistant on their voice mail.
-Kotick apologized, and the dispute was settled out of court.
+In November 2021, an article from The Wall Street Journal reported, based on sources separate from the California lawsuit, that Kotick had been aware of past misconduct allegations, but had not always reported them to Activision's board of directors.
+These included allegations of rape made by a Sledgehammer Games employee against her supervisor in 2018 that was settled out of court, but that according to the Wall Street Journal, neither the incident or settlement was reported by Kotick to the company board.
+The Wall Street Journal also alleged that Kotick had intervened to retain the head of one of the company's game studios that had been accused of sexual harassment, despite the fact that Activision’s human-resources department recommended he be fired after a 2019 investigation.
+The article also asserted that in 2006 Kotick had threatened to kill an assistant on their voicemail.
+In response to the Wall Street Journal, Activision did not deny that the voicemail incident occurred, stating that Kotick had "quickly apologized ... for the obviously hyperbolic and inappropriate voice mail".
+The voicemail dispute was settled out of court.

 In response to the allegations, Activision's Board itself examined the claims made and retained an outside law firm and other advisors, including Gilbert F. Casellas, the former head of the U.S. Equal Employment Opportunity Commission, to conduct independent reviews.
 In June 2022, the Board filed its findings with the United States Securities and Exchange Commission and a summary of the independent review's findings in an 8-K filing.
-The Board's statement expressed confidence that Kotick "appropriately addressed workplace issues brought to his attention" and supported his efforts to lead the company, while others urged Kotick to resign or to be replaced in light of these allegations.
+The Board's statement expressed confidence that Kotick "appropriately addressed workplace issues brought to his attention" and supported his efforts to lead the company, while over 1,000 Activision-Blizzard employees urged Kotick to resign or to be replaced in light of these allegations.

 The California lawsuit was eventually settled in December 2023.
 The settlement agreement stated that there was no evidence of wrongdoing by the company's board, its executives, or Kotick.
 As part of that settlement, Activision Blizzard agreed to pay $54 million including set-asides to deal with pay and promotion inequality.